 - The subject you previously studied

 - Your grades

 - Your English level

 The Budget section evaluates if you meet the financial requirements of the programme:

 - The money you have to cover the living costs

 If you don’t meet all the necessary conditions but you still want to study there, you will know what areas you can try to improve on, or if you need extra funds to start your study adventure.

 How do I use the Best Fit tool?

-Once you click on ‘Let’s start’, you’re taken to the first question: “When I start my Master’s degree programme, you’ll already have a __”.
+Once you click on 'Academic', you’re taken to the first question: “When you start your Master’s programme, you’ll already have a __”.
 Here it’s asking you what kind of degree or diploma you will already have when you enrol in the Master’s degree programme of your choice.
 Will you have a Bachelor’s degree?
 Will you also already have a Master’s degree?
 You can select from the buttons underneath.